 What is Centripetal Force

-Centripetal force is a force responsible for keeping an object moving in a curved path.
-The centripetal force is caused by an object’s motion around a curve or in a circular path.
+Centripetal force is responsible for keeping an object moving in a curved path.
+It is caused by an object’s motion around a curve or circular path.

 Examples and Applications of Centripetal Force

 Here are some examples, applications, and uses of the centripetal force in everyday life.

 - The force experienced by a car when it makes a turn on a circular road as shown above